datasci888/EmoPulse/README.md

 - Louis JZ: louis.ljz08@gmail.com
 - Sreekanth Gopi: sree0912555@gmail.com

-More Info:
+## More Info

-A Heart pulse Monitoring App
+## EmoPulse # A Heart pulse Monitoring App
 LLM Streamlit Hackathon 2023 (https://lnkd.in/g8JMswRE) from September 5-19 2023! @Streamlit

-Introducing 🌟 #EmoPulse 🌟 - Our innovative application that harnesses the power of Photoplethysmography (An algorithm that leverages variations in light intensity to infer heartbeats) and Large Language Models (LLMs) (OpenAI) to revolutionize emotional and physiological well-being analysis.
+Introducing 🌟 ##EmoPulse## 🌟 - Our innovative application that harnesses the power of Photoplethysmography (An algorithm that leverages variations in light intensity to infer heartbeats) and Large Language Models (LLMs) (OpenAI) to revolutionize emotional and physiological well-being analysis.
 With a simple webcam or a selfie camera, anyone can access advanced heart and emotional analytics, making stress management more accessible than ever!

 Features:
         - Real-time assessment of stress levels based on facial expressions and heart rates.